 Although this section is not intended to detail the different filtration media, due to its impact on water chemistry, we will delve into some detail regarding GFO, given it is widely used in reef aquariums to effectively manage and reduce phosphate levels.
-Composed of ferric oxide-hydroxide granules, GFO effectively binds phosphate ions due to its high surface areato-volume ratio.
+Composed of ferric oxide-hydroxide granules, GFO effectively binds phosphate ions due to its high surface area-to-volume ratio.
 GFO is primarily used for phosphate control, reducing phosphate levels to prevent nuisance algae growth and promote coral health.
 It is important to note that GFO will also remove other ions like silicon, manganese, iodine, and chromium, among many other trace elements.
 Therefore, when using GFO, additional trace elements will likely need to be supplemented.
 Additionally, when added to the aquarium, GFO has an initial alkalinity depletion effect, which needs to be considered when using this type of phosphate removal media.

 GFO can be placed in media bags in high-flow sump areas; however, for effective use, GFO is best utilised in a fluidised reactor like the D-D FMR75, ensuring even water flow and maximum contact.
 To ensure GFO remains effective, the pH should be kept no higher than 8.35 as its efficiency is dependent on pH.
-Another important aspect of using GFO is that depending on the conditions, it can release iron into the water, which can promote algae and bacterial blooms; furthermore, low-quality, non-virgin (i.e., recycled) GFO previously used in the water treatment industry can, under specific circumstances, release some of the absorbed pollutants, like arsenic, back into the water.
+Another important aspect of using GFO is that depending on the conditions, it can release iron into the water, which can promote algae and bacterial blooms; furthermore, low-quality, non-virgin (i.e., recycled) GFO previously used in the water treatment industry can, under specific

-Therefore, when using this type of media, it is important to select high-quality virgin material like that which is used in Rowaphos.
+Therefore, when using this type of media, it is important to select highquality virgin material like that which is used in Rowaphos.